 SKIP City (Saitama, Kawaguchi City)

-There are a number of filming locations within the premises of SKIP City (Sai-no-kuni Visual Plaza).
+There are a number of filming locations within the premises of SKIP City, a large complex complete with a science museum, visual technology museum, and planetarium.
+(Sai-no-kuni Visual Plaza).

 Grand staircase next to the Sai-No-Kuni Visual Plaza

 The grand staircase next to the Sai-No-Kuni Visual Plaza was used for the scene where the director's daughter, Mao, was shooting V-Cinema as an assistant director.

 Studio 301 at the Museum of the Moving Image was used for the TV station scene!
 In contrast to the tense zombie scene, this scene is a loose exchange of ideas.